Year 11 Applied Computing Units 1 and 2

 Activities you will engage in include:

 Data visualisation tells the story of the data.
-Using software, you will use found datasets to build information graphics to present the meaning behind the data.
-Tableau is a drag and drop software tool which can transform data into meaning.
-Excel will be used to prepare the data into information.
+Using software, you will use datasets to build information graphics to present the meaning behind the data.
+Spreadsheets and databases will be used to manipulate the data into information.

 What skills do you need?